LuLuEhret/flagADA4life/story_page.markdown

 Which stereotypes will affect Jack and Madison during their acting career ?
 How will their gender impact the roles they will get to play?

 We will explore these questions in different settings: what if Madison and Jack were born in the sixties, in the nineties ?
 What if they work in India, USA, West Europe ?
 I hope you have your popcorn ready, because it's about to get interesting !

 ![image](/assets/img/popcorn2.jpeg)

+:popcorn: The following datastory is meant to be read while eating popcorn in order to enhance the overall experience.
+After all, what's a good story without a tasty snack to munch on ?
+{:.note title="Warning"}

 ## <j>Let's start our journey back in time : direction the 60's !</j>